-In order to regulate the daily attendance of staff and maintain effective management of staff, and in accordance with relevant national labor laws and regulations, we have established the Attendance and Leave Management System (《考勤與請休假管理制度》), which states that staff are entitled to casual leave, sick leave, medical leave, maternity leave, marital leave, funeral leave, home leave and paid annual leave.
-The Company encourages employees to improve their work efficiency and complete their own work during normal working hours, and does not advocate working overtime to complete corresponding tasks.
-If overtime is required due to work, the employee shall submit a written overtime approver in advance, and the overtime approver shall sign and approve it.
-The overtime confirmed in the aforesaid overtime approval procedure is the effective overtime arranged by the Company for employees.
-For the effective overtime of staff, the Company will arrange for compensatory leave or pay overtime fees to staff.
+In order to regulate the daily attendance of staff of the Group and maintain effective management of staff, and in accordance with relevant national labor laws and regulations, we have established the Attendance and Leave Management System, which states that staff are entitled to casual leave, sick leave, medical leave, maternity leave, marital leave, funeral leave, home leave and paid annual leave.
+The Group encourages employees to improve their work efficiency and complete their own work during normal working hours, and does not advocate working overtime to complete corresponding tasks.
+If overtime is required due to work, the employee shall submit a written overtime application signed and approved by the person in charge of the department or the borrower to the overtime approver in advance, and the overtime approver shall sign and approve it.
+The overtime confirmed in the aforesaid overtime approval procedure is the effective overtime arranged by the Group for employees.
+For the effective overtime of staff, the Group will arrange for compensatory leave or pay overtime fees to staff in accordance with the law.